The Schlesinger Library is open to the public and welcomes all visitors.

 We strongly encourage you to search HOLLIS Catalog to get more information about the items you think you will want to use.
 The catalog records will indicate whether items are stored off-site, restricted, or closed.
 If the item(s) in which you are interested are stored off-site and/or restricted, or if you are having difficulty searching the library holdings, please contact us for further assistance.

 All reading room users are required to register upon their first visit and to show one form of photo identification.
 Reception staff will assign a locker for any bags, cases, or valuables that you bring into the library.
 Once you have registered, proceed to the second-floor reference desk, where staff will assist you with filling out call slips and finding the materials you need.

 Use of the Carol K. Pforzheimer Reading Room

 Please read our Library Policies prior to your visit.

-You are encouraged to bring a digital camera or camera enabled phone.
-The library has two cameras for loan.
+You are encouraged to bring a digital camera or camera enabled device.
 Digital photography is allowed for research purposes.
-Please read our camera use policy.
+Please read our Reading Room Digital Imaging Policy.